sgkertsos/traffic-sign-classification/README.md

 To run the code in these files do the following:

-Make sure that you are in the **traffic-sign-classification** folder.
+Make sure that you are in the **traffic-sign-classification** folder and that also you have downloaded and extracted the dataset in the **app/data** folder as described earlier.
 Then type the following in your terminal:

 ```console
 python3.10 -m venv py-venv